dolmades/dolmades-cli/README.md

 If `name-of-dolmade` is given as argument the changes are being applied permanently.
 If `name-of-base` is given as argument a temporary dolmade is being created and destroyed after the shell is being closed. `name-of-base` is used as template and currently can be one of the following:
 * `runtime` - used internally by `dolmades`, `cook` and `goglizer`
-* `base` - Ubuntu 16.04 LTS prepared for the installation of wine
+* `base` - Ubuntu 18.04 LTS prepared for the installation of wine
 * `winestable` - `base` with wine stable added and preconfigured
 * `winedevel`- `base` with wine testing added and preconfigured

 ### Binding

 It is possible to make files or directories of the host file system accessible from within the container by defining so-called binds.
-These will apply just when a dolmade is being executed but not when it is being debugged.
+These will apply just when a dolmade is being launched but not when it is being debugged.

 ```
 ./dolmades binds name-of-dolmade